frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

 By default the test platform will not execute tests if not all required deployment configuration is available.
 E.g., if a setup method of a test class requires one value (eg., with key "SSID name") from the deployment configuration and a test method requires another (e.g, "url"), no test of the test class is executed if the deployment configuration does not provide a value for "SSID name", and the test method is executed only if values for "SSID name" and "url" are present.

-You can tell the test platform that it is acceptable to execute a method if a value is not present by using `true` as the second argument of the `DeploymentConfiguration` attribute:
+You can tell the test platform that it is acceptable to execute a method if a value is not present by using `false` as the second argument of the `DeploymentConfiguration` attribute:

 ```csharp
 [TestClass]